What is Cluster Sampling?

 Cluster sampling is a method of obtaining a representative sample from a population that researchers have divided into groups.
 An individual cluster is a subgroup that mirrors the diversity of the whole population while the set of clusters are similar to each other.
 Typically, researchers use this approach when studying large, geographically dispersed populations because it is a cost-controlling measure.
+This technique is a probability sampling method.

 Researchers do not need to obtain samples from all clusters because each one reflects the entire population, and their homogeneity makes them interchangeable, which simplifies the sampling process.
 These groups should be mutually exclusive—people can’t be a member of more than one.
 Collectively, the groups should contain all members of the population you’re studying.
 Usually, researchers use existing groups as the clusters, such as cities, schools, and business sites.